Tuesday, April 24, 2012

 As this protocol will result in both less pain and less cost, why doesn't MVFADP support such reforms.

 Solely because the MVFADP is involved in a dishonest effort.
-It is neither costs nor pain they are trying to achieve, but th goal of making sure that all murderers live, no matter the cost.
+It is neither costs nor pain they are trying to relieve, but the goal of making sure that all murderers live, no matter the cost.
 As we see, both above and below, their efforts are causing more pain and cost.

 The MVFADP complain that murderers become celebrities.
 Who makes them celebrities?
 Anti death penalty activists.
 Many murderers become celebrities without the death penalty being present.
 Stop doing it.